omicscodeathon/crc_shotgun2/README.md

 breaking down the genome into small fragments.
 Computational tools and algorithms are then applied to assemble the fragments into the full genome.
 Shotgun sequencing can include 16SrRNA sequencing or metagenomics sequencing.
 Shotgun 16SrRNA sequencing can be used to detect microbial communities and phylogenies within a sample.
-Shotgun metagenomics allows for better discrimination of taxonomic profiling at species level of strain level, functional characterisation and de novo assembly of metagenomes.
+Shotgun metagenomics allows for better discrimination of taxa at species level of strain level, functional characterisation and de novo assembly of metagenomes.

 ## Aim